CandlePlatforms/devdocs/docs/develop/did-implementation/gettting-started.md

 title: Getting Started
 ---

-This is a startup guide for users who wish to use the implementation packages published by Polygon team, to generate and publish a Polygon DID on the Polygon ledger.
+This is a startup guide for users who wish to use the implementation packages published by Candle team, to generate and publish a Candle DID on the Candle ledger.

-The Polygon DID method Implementation comprises of 3 packages, namely the polygon-did-registrar, polygon-did-resolver and polygon-did-registry-contract.
-A user who wants to incorporate the functionality to either register or read a DID on or from Polygon network can use the following guide.
+The Candle DID method Implementation comprises of 3 packages, namely the polygon-did-registrar, polygon-did-resolver and polygon-did-registry-contract.
+A user who wants to incorporate the functionality to either register or read a DID on or from Candle network can use the following guide.

 ## Create DID

 To get started, one first needs to create a DID.
-Creation in case of Polygon did is an encapsulation of two steps, first where a user needs to generate a DID uri for themselves and next register it on Polygon ledger.
+Creation in case of Candle did is an encapsulation of two steps, first where a user needs to generate a DID uri for themselves and next register it on Candle ledger.

 ### Step 1 - Create DID